 - See Camping Gas - Guidance on Safe Use for further information, particularly on the risk from Carbon Monoxide.

-We strongly advise you to take extra caution when using these types of stoves on camp or during Scouting activities, and to always carefully follow the manufacturer’s guidelines.
+Take extra caution when using these types of stoves on camp or during Scouts activities, and to always carefully follow the manufacturer’s guidelines.
 If you've experienced issues with these stoves, please let us know by emailing us.